SvenHerbers/XIAM-2NQ_Examples/README.md

 **ntop**: Number of internal rotors included in the model.

 **NQC1, NQC2**: Quadrupole coupling of nucleus 1 or nucleus 2.
-x = exact quadrupole coupling treatment - not available with Coriolis coupling
+x = exact quadrupole coupling treatment
-d = only matrix elements **diagonal in J** included - only available for NQC1, and only if NQC2 is not used
 empty = not used

-**Cor.**: Coriolis terms off-diagonal in the vibrational quantum number using either Pickett-type (Fxz, Fxy, Fyz) or Wilson-type (Gz, Gx, Gy) formulation.
+**Cor.**: Coriolis terms off-diagonal in the vibrational quantum number using either Pickett-type (Fxz12,... ) or Wilson-type (Gz12,... ) formulation.
 At the moment Pickett-Type and Wilson-Type should not be mixed (see documentation).
-Pickett-type also available with (chixz, chixy, chiyz) J-diagonal-terms off-diagonal in vib quantum number.
-Needs to be activated using control parameter `ctrl 1` in the input file.
+Pickett-type also available with (ch1xz12,... ch2xz12,...) exact quadrupole coupling terms off-diagonal in vib quantum number (see Diethylamine).
 x = used in the fit
 empty = not used